 One important point is to document not only your injuries, but also your treatments and the effect on your life, including finances, your ability to care for yourself and your mental or emotional health.

 Many accident victims keep a journal to track their medical appointments, injury-related expenses, their day-to-day progress, and setbacks, along with information on how the injury has impacted their life.
 From being unable to work, missing college classes and having to turn to others for help with everyday tasks, an injury can impact more than just your physical and mental health; it can impact every aspect of your life.
 It is helpful to clearly document this impact, as this information may be considered when the court determines the compensation that you’re eligible to receive.

-Our Attorneys Represent Clients Involved in New York Building Accidents and Premises Liability Cases
+Our Law Firm Represent Clients Involved in NY Building Accidents and Premises Liability Cases

 If you or a loved one have been injured and need help from a premises liability and building accident lawyer in New York, trust The Law Offices of Michael S. Lamonsoff, PLLC.
-Call us today to arrange a free, no-obligation case evaluation by calling 877-MSL-4LAW.
+Call our law firm today to arrange a free, no-obligation case evaluation by calling 877-MSL-4LAW.